Advance Care Planning

 What is advance care planning?

 Life is unpredictable.
 If you have a long-term health condition, there can be ups and downs.
 You may just be focused on getting through life, one day at a time.
-But, thinking about what may happen in future is important, too.
+But, thinking about what may happen in the future is important too.

 At St Vincent’s Hospital, we want to help you understand the advance care planning process – so you can feel comfortable you will always be in control of your healthcare.